 This is a common misconception.
 Reverse logistics is when a product travels backwards through the logistics flow.
 This can happen for any number of reasons, such as recycling or returns.

 While some types of reverse logistics address environmental issues, they do not all relate specifically to logistics practices.
 For example, if a company delivers a new electronic item or piece of furniture, they may take away the old product for recycling.
 This is ecologically friendly (and encouraged) because it’s reducing waste – but is not in itself about sustainable logistics.
 In order for the logistics process itself to be considered green, the transportation solution must include efforts to reduce emissions.
 This may be done by including pickups of various things as part of a driver’s delivery flow.
 For example, a driver will drop off items with certain customers and will pick up other items on their way back to the factory (or even from the same customer).

-Why has green logistics become a priority in the logistics industry?
+Why has green logistics become a priority in retail and the logistics industry?